-How long should you rest between sets to maximize growth and strength?
+How long should I rest between sets to maximize growth and strength?
 It’s one of the most important workout questions, but one that too many trainers never consider.
 They go by feel.
 When they feel recovered from a set they move on to the next one.
 But is this the best practice?
 What does science say about between-set rest?
-We investigated.
+The Barbell investigated.

 STRESS VS. VOLUME